What is Throughput? How is it calculated? Get to know real-world scenarios to gain a deep understanding and boost your software’s performance.

 Load tests and throughput tests, while interrelated, serve different purposes within the broader scope of performance testing.

-As already explained, the throughput test evaluates how much data the system processes during a performance test run, focusing on the system’s capacity to handle data efficiently.
+As already explained, a throughput test shows how much data the system processes and how efficiently it handles load.
 It provides a clear picture of the volume of transactions or requests handled, making it a key metric in high-traffic applications.

 In contrast, often mistaken as the same concept as throughput testing, a load test assesses how a system performs under expected user loads, identifying its behavior and stability under normal and peak conditions.